yonitouitou/PDFMerger/README.md

 # PDFMerger

-Merge PDF files into a single PDF files
+Merge PDF files into a single PDF file

 ## How to run the script